uchicago-library/uchicago-library.github.io/docs/digital_collections.md

 ## Overview

+Our digital collections framework is fairly complicated and involves a number of systems:

+* the Wagtail site
+* our IIIF server
+* our Loris server
+* our primary and secondary ARK resolvers
+* Universal Viewer, a simple standalone Javascript app
+* the citation REST-ful service
+* the Mark Logic server

+## Components

 As of April 2021, each digital collections page has three components:

 * a landing page with collection highlights
 * browse listings
 * object pages

-Let's give an overview of how each of these components works.
+Let's look at how each of these components works.

 ### Landing Page